-Stress will always be a part of Your Life: It is the very Core of your Existence
+Stress will always be a part of Your Life: It is the very Core of your Existence.

-How You Deal with Stress
+Dealing with Stress

 1. Keep a diary – By keep a list – for at least a fortnight – of events, times, places and people that seem to make you feel more stressed.
 You will probably be surprised to find that a pattern soon emerges; and this may be linked to time pressure, personality clashes, inappropriate demands or simply trying to do too many things at once.
 Once you have identified your pressure points you can move on to the following solutions –

 2. Talk -Communication with yourself, others and from others is very important and will be discussed in more detail.
 Finding a good friend someone you can trust to talk to – discussing things often makes you feel better.
-Ask for impartial advice as to how to ease the problems that you have discovered, or choose the sort of stressful situations that you have identified in which to use the following relaxation techniques.
+Ask for impartial advice as to how to ease the problems that you have discovered or choose the sort of stressful situations that you have identified in which to use the following relaxation techniques.

-hold your breath for five seconds then breathe out slowly.
+- Hold your breath for five seconds then breathe out slowly.
 Repeat these 10 times when feeling stressed, concentrating on nothing but your breathing.

-#Stretch the muscles of your neck and shoulders by keeping your shoulders level and trying to touch each shoulder with your ear –
+- Stretch the muscles of your neck and shoulders by keeping your shoulders level and trying to touch each shoulder with your ear –

-#Look right up at the ceiling, down at the floor and then rotate each shoulder in a wide circle.
+- Look right up at the ceiling, down at the floor and then rotate each shoulder in a wide circle.
 Repeat five times.
 Open and close your jaw widely after each time since stress often causes tenseness in the jaw area.

 4. Exercise regularly you do not have to be a gym freak to get the stress beating benefits of exercise.
 Even 20 minutes of brisk walking three times a week will help to reduce stress as well as promoting restful sleep.